semodi/neuralxc/README.md

 Project based on the
 [Computational Molecular Science Python Cookiecutter](https://github.com/molssi/cookiecutter-cms) version 1.0.
 This project uses an implementation of the gradient of spherical harmonics created by the SIESTA group.
+[Forpy](https://github.com/ylikx/forpy) is used in the NeuralXC compatible SIESTA implementation.